Federal Review of Jackson Park Improvements

 Certain parties, such as the State Historical Preservation Officer and local government representatives, are designated “consulting parties” in the Section 106 process.
 Other individuals or organizations may be invited to become consulting parties as well, or they may request consulting party status.
 More information on the role and designation of a consulting party can be found in the Citizen’s Guide to the Section 106 Process.

-More information on the Section 106 process can be found at the following link: www.achp.gov/106summary.html.
+More information on the Section 106 process can be found on the Advisory Council on Historic Preservation website.

 To facilitate public comment under NEPA, the City will host an initial informational meeting and a second public meeting to review the draft environmental assessment (EA).